jdnavarro/graphql-haskell/README.md

 should include:

 - [x] GraphQL AST
-- [ ] Parser for the GraphQL language.
+- [x] Parser for the GraphQL language.
+See TODO for caveats.
 - [ ] GraphQL Schema AST.
 - [ ] Parser for the GraphQL Schema language.
 - [ ] Interpreter of GraphQL requests.